 In order to recruit excellent post-doctoral researchers and doctoral students from Africa into Cambridge for training, we have built (and are continuously expanding) a database of current and potential Cambridge collaborators/mentors and their expertise.
 The >180 Cambridge researchers listed are either already engaging with, or have indicated their interest in being matched to Africans who have similar research interests.
 Cambridge researchers who would like to get involved do not need to have a pre-prepared project available, or existing African links, in order to be included in the database.
 If you would like your details to be included, please complete the (short and painless) registration form.

-Note to African researchers searching for a Cambridge mentor/collaborator: Please be aware that any enquiries about potential mentorship by, or collaboration with a Cambridge researcher need to be directed to one of the Cambridge-Africa Programme staff in the first instance.
+Note to African researchers searching for a Cambridge collaborator: Please be aware that any enquiries about potential collaboration with a Cambridge researcher need to be directed to one of the Cambridge-Africa Programme staff or firstname.lastname@example.org in the first instance.
 They will then put you in touch with the Cambridge researcher if there is an appropriate match in the research interests.
 Thanks for your cooperation.

 Dr Marta Iñiguez de Heredia (Peace and Conflict Studies) email@example.com More Info